Oh no! We may not fully support the browser or device software you are using !

 If you didn’t receive a notice from the BFS but your refund gets delayed, you can call 800-304-3107 or 866-297-0517 (TDD for the hearing-impaired) to inquire why.

-According to the IRS, more than 123 million Americans received a tax refund and the 2019 average federal tax refund was $2,476.
-This year will look very different for millions of people as they may see a decrease in their tax refund this year if they experienced any sort of financial change in 2020.
-Some people will also receive more or less based on a variety of tax credits.
+According to the IRS, more than 96 million Americans received a tax refund and the 2021 average federal tax refund was $3,039.
+This year will look very different for millions of people as they may see a decrease in their tax refund this year.
+The reduction is based on a reduction in certain credits and catching up to the changes in withholding which occurred just before the Pandemic hit.

 In closing, if you experienced employment changes this year it’s vital that you plan early and make adjustments before refund shock hits you and takes full effect: saving now, adjust your withholdings, and plan to file early to have more time to pay.
 Remember, Jackson Hewitt Tax Pros are here for the hardest working and we want to prepare everyone with the tools to maneuver this challenging year and avoid a refund shock.